KyleKCarter/kylekcarter/README.md

 🌟 Projects & Contributions<br/>
 [Backlog](https://github.com/KyleKCarter/Backlog): A project I am currently working on is a LetterBox clone but with a video game twist!.<br/>
-[TPG](https://github.com/KyleKCarter/theme-park-planner): Theme Park Guide is another app I am working on that improves your theme park experience by creating a personalized itinerary, helping you navigate attractions, dining, and entertainment to make the most of your day.<br/>
+TPG: Theme Park Guide is another app I am working on that improves your theme park experience by creating a personalized itinerary, helping you navigate attractions, dining, and entertainment to make the most of your day.
+[React](https://github.com/KyleKCarter/theme-park-planner) | [Angular](https://github.com/KyleKCarter/TPG-angular)<br/>

 📚 Currently Learning<br/>
 Cloud Engineering: I’m diving into the cloud and excited about its potential.<br/>